mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Delivering Business Outcomes over code output / Value solutions over software /  It’s not about being a code monkey it’s about getting results
  * IT more than ever is at heart of business success.
 IT people that understand this transforms businesses.
 Seat at the table
  * IT has a greater amount of power and influence than before.
 New business models can be developed through leveraging technology.
 Teams should act like commercially and be business (domain) focused.
+ * Avoid software being what developers understand from the business - developers ARE the business.

 ## Collaborate on the direction for a solution